t9md/atom-try/README.md

 This package improve your repetitive copy and paste workflow into one step.

 1. Select buffer
-2. Incoke `try:paste` command.
+2. Invoke `try:paste` command.
 3. Your selected code is pasted at bottom of try buffer.
 4. Start try&see by running script runner package like [script](https://atom.io/packages/script).

 # Features

-- Paste selected text to bottom of try buffer by default.
+- Paste selected text to bottom of `try` buffer by default.
+- Without selection, simply open `try` buffer.
+- `try` buffer is merely simple file, not special scratch buffer.
-- Use scope at cursor position to support nested scope like CoffeeScript in Markdown.
+- Detect grammar from scope of cursor position(e.g. CoffeeScript in Markdown), this ensure you got precise `try` buffer grammar.

 # How to use